 - Grade Level Equivalent: 7th-9th grade

-- Themes: Vanity, pride, and sacrifice
+- Themes: vanity, pride, and sacrifice

 See the product that inspired this post.